Jewish Quarter of Damascus: Israeli independence

 In response to the founding of the State of Israel on 14 May 1948, Muslim perpetrators attacked the Menarsha synagogue on 8 August 1949, where twelve people were killed.
 Many Jews fled the city for Israel, beginning the decline of the Jewish population in the city.
 The Alliance Israélite Universelle (AIU) school in the south of the Jewish quarter was closed in 1948 and taken over by the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
 After the Nakba, the Syrian government housed Palestinian refugees in abandoned dwellings in the Jewish Quarter of Damascus.
 According to the head of the Jewish community, Albert Qamoo, this led to considerable conflict, whereas previously Jewish relations with the city's Muslims and Christians had been cordial.

 The Jews in Syria lived under strict restrictions during this period.
 For example, only individuals, rather than families, were allowed to travel out of the country in order to prevent families from escaping to Israel.
 The Jewish cemetery located beyond the city wall south of the Jewish quarter was built over with the highway to Damascus International Airport.
 In 1992, the Jewish population of Damascus was 4,000.
 Beginning with Passover in 1992, the government of Hafez al-Assad allowed Syria's Jews to leave the country if they promised that they would not immigrate to Israel.
-Within a few months, a large number of them emigrated to the United States, especially Brooklyn, and a some to France and Turkey.
+Within a few months, a large number of them emigrated to the United States, especially Brooklyn, and some to France and Turkey.
 The Jewish quarter of Damascus was subsequently described as "90% empty".